-+MAC1114, Plane Trigonometry 3 hrs., 3 crs.
++MAC1114, Plane Trigonometry

 Prerequisite: Math placement test or minimum grade of "C" in MAC1105.
 A graphing calculator is required.
 A TI84 model is recommended.

 Topics included are properties and graphs of trigonometric functions, properties and graphs of inverse trigonometric functions, trigonometric identities, conditional trigonometric equations, solutions of triangles, vector algebra, parametric equations, polar coordinates, and applications.